CovaSyn

 The sharp claim:

-Haiku 4.5 + CovaSyn delivers 2.1× the accuracy of Opus 4.7 baseline at 32 % of the cost, and stays 16× cheaper than Opus 4.7 + CovaSyn while giving up only 6 pp accuracy.
+Haiku 4.5 + CovaSyn is the cost-efficiency sweet spot: 2.1× the accuracy of Opus 4.7 baseline at 32 % of the cost, and 16× cheaper than Opus 4.7 + CovaSyn while giving up only 6 pp accuracy.
+Gemini 3.5 Flash + CovaSyn delivers the largest relative lift (5.53× from 13.7 % to 75.7 %) at roughly 2.3× baseline cost and 2× baseline latency, the right option for teams already running Gemini in their stack.

-Pareto frontier: accuracy on the y-axis versus cost per question on the x-axis.
-Haiku 4.5 with CovaSyn sits top-left, high accuracy at low cost.
+Pareto frontier: accuracy on the y-axis versus cost per question on the x-axis for four models, each with and without CovaSyn MCP.

 Where CovaSyn lifts hardest

-Mean accuracy lift across 8 question categories (averaged across all three models):
+Mean accuracy lift across 8 question categories (averaged across Haiku 4.5, Opus 4.7 and GPT-5.5; Gemini 3.5 Flash data with the next snapshot):

 CategoryBaseline+ CovaSyn MCPΔ